Coded Random Access: Applying Codes on Graphs to Design Random Access Protocols: Basics of Coded Random Access

-Under the above three assumptions, the SIC procedure may be described as an instance of the iterative \emph{peeling decoder} for codes constructed on sparse graphs and transmitted over a \ac{BEC} \cite{LMS1998}.
-The decoder consists of initializing the status of all \acp{UN} to ``unknown'' and of repeating the following instruction until the status of all \acp{UN} has been updated to ``known'', in which case decoding terminates successfully, or until at some iteration the status of no \ac{UN} is updated, in which case a decoding failure is declared.
-The steps are described as follows: \begin{itemize} \item For all \acp{SN}, if the \ac{SN} has degree $1$ then update to ``known'' the status of the unique \ac{UN} connected to it. \item Remove all edges connected to the \ac{UN} and update the degrees of the \acp{SN} accordingly. \end{itemize} The way the SIC mimics the peeling decoder is illustrated in Fig. \ref{fig:CRA_Graph}b)-d).
+Under the above assumptions, the SIC procedure may be described as an instance of the iterative \emph{peeling decoder} for codes constructed on sparse graphs and transmitted over a \ac{BEC} \cite{LMS1998}.
+The decoder consists of initializing the status of all \acp{UN} to ``unknown'' and of repeating the following procedure until the status of all \acp{UN} has been updated to ``known'', in which case decoding terminates successfully, or until at some iteration the status of no \ac{UN} is updated, when a failure is declared.
+The procedure is described as follows: \begin{itemize} \item For all \acp{SN}, if the \ac{SN} has degree $1$ then update to ``known'' the status of the unique \ac{UN} connected to it. \item Remove all edges connected to the \ac{UN} and update the degrees of the \acp{SN} accordingly. \end{itemize} The way the SIC mimics the peeling decoder is illustrated in Fig. \ref{fig:CRA_Graph}b)-d).